keraton/consul-workshop/ASSIGNMENT.md

 * Did you see any change ?
 * Turn off the application
 * What is advantage of healthcheck.
-* Due to error with DIG, we should change the web.json back to before.

 # Assignment 3